-- 1. Baseline data for each of the measures was developed for the Region, plus those portions of Jefferson and Dodge Counties within the metropolitan planning area. - 2.
-The methodologies used by transit operators and WisDOT to establish their targets were reviewed. - 3.
-Historical regional trends, as available, of the performance measures were reviewed. - 4.
-The relevant recommendations of VISION 2050 and other State and regional plans were reviewed to determine their potential effect on the performance measures in the Region. - Based on the evaluations of the historic trends and the review of relevant recommendations of VISION 2050 and other plans, preliminary recommended year 2050 targets for each performance measure were developed for inclusion in VISION 2050.
+- 4. The relevant recommendations of VISION 2050 and other State and regional plans were reviewed to determine their potential effect on the performance measures in the Region. - 5.
+Based on the evaluations of the historical trends and the review of relevant recommendations of VISION 2050 and other plans, preliminary recommended year 2050 targets for each performance measure were developed for inclusion in VISION 2050.

 The remainder of this appendix summarizes the targets established for the each of the performance measures.
 In addition, this appendix compares the established targets to available data to determine whether progress is being made towards achieving the targets.
-While there may be consequences for the State for not making progress towards achieving targets or meeting minimum thresholds, as indicated in Federal regulations, there are no such consequences for MPOs not doing so.
+While there may be consequences for the State for not making progress towards achieving targets or meeting minimum thresholds, as indicated in Federal Regulations, there are no such consequences for MPOs not doing so.